Aldaviva/AuthenticatorChooser/Readme.md

 <p align="center"><img src=".github/images/authenticator-prompt.png" alt="authenticator prompt" width="456" /></p>

-The same problem occurs in Chromium on earlier versions of Windows, such as Windows 10.
+The same problem occurs in browsers based upon Chromium on earlier versions of Windows, such as Windows 10.
 Chromium offers its own Bluetooth FIDO CTAP as a fallback option when Windows does not provide it natively, and all of the same annoyances manifest here.

 <p align="center"><img src=".github/images/chromium-authenticator-prompt.png" alt="Chromium authenticator prompt" width="452" /></p>